Bruce powers Mets past Phillies

-PHILADELPHIA -- Jay Bruce is all the offense the New York Mets have right now, and that is all they needed for the second consecutive night.

-Bruce hit two homers, including a go-ahead, two-run, two-out, eighth-inning shot to right field to send the Mets to a 4-3 win over the Philadelphia Phillies on Monday night.
+PHILADELPHIA -- Jay Bruce hit two homers, including a go-ahead, two-run, two-out, eighth-inning shot to right field to send the New York Mets to a 4-3 win over the Philadelphia Phillies on Monday night.

-It was Bruce's 21st career multi-home run game and second against the Phillies.

-"Consistent approach, consistent routine and looking for the right pitches," Bruce said.
-"Tonight just happened to be me.
-It's going to be plenty of other guys all year long."

 The excitement started a few minutes before Bruce cranked his second homer of the game.
 Phillies reliever Edubray Ramos nearly drilled Mets shortstop Asdrubal Cabrera in the head to lead off the inning, resulting in Philadelphia manager Pete Mackanin being ejected.